jmcarp/requests-middleware/README.rst

 uses one adapter per URL.
 You could write a new `CachingRateLimitingHTTPAdapter`, but that's probably not the best solution.

-*requests-middleware* is an attempt to preserve the modularity of adapters, while allowing simple composition of multiple types of interaction.
+**requests-middleware** is an effort to preserve the modularity of adapters, while allowing simple composition of multiple types of interaction.
 Want to use HTTP caching, respect robots.txt files, and limit your application to 10 requests per hour?
 No problem!